Omer0191/dmr-documentation/Docs/index.md

 A requirments.txt file is given with the package.
 All requiremnts can be automatically installed using one command:
 <pre>pip install -r requirements.txt</pre>

-You can install the package using following command, go to the dmr_analysis directory (folder containing setup.py) and type the following command
+You can install the package using following command, go to the dmr_analysis directory (folder containing setup.py and pyproject.toml) and type the following command
-<pre>python setup.py install</pre>
+<pre>pip install .</pre>

 For more details, follow the readme file in the package.